In the world of sports supplements, there’s a long-standing debate around creatine HCL vs monohydrate.

 This distinction gives creatine HCL two potential advantages over monohydrate:

-- Enhanced absorption: HCL moves through the gut wall more efficiently than monohydrate, optimizing the amount your body uses.
+- Enhanced absorption: HCL creatine moves through the gut wall more efficiently than monohydrate, optimizing the amount your body uses.

-Some believe these potential benefits mean you need less HCL creatine to fill muscle cells, leading to less creatine excretion and stomach discomfort.
+Some believe these potential benefits mean you need less creatine HCL to fill muscle cells, leading to less creatine excretion and stomach discomfort.

 Creatine HCL vs. Monohydrate: The Evidence